FAQ about remote development

 Can I connect to the remote server from PhpStorm?

 Yes, you can.
 However, it still downloads JetBrains Client.
-All functionality which comes along with the JetBrains Gateway is available in PhpStorm.
+All functionality that comes along with the JetBrains Gateway is available in PhpStorm.

 Why would I need to use JetBrains Gateway?